MBB-team/VBA-toolbox/_wiki/param-transform.md

 where $$a=\frac{3}{\pi^2} \approx 0.3$$.

 > These approximations, and other related ones (e.g., softmax with more than 2 variables, log-sigmoid transforms, etc...) are described in [this technical note](https://arxiv.org/abs/1703.00091).
-Suffices to say that they yield less than 2% elative error.
+Suffices to say here that they yield less than 2% elative error.